dzmcclure/jotl-deck-tool-app/README.md

 - [ ] Monster Modifier - Shuffle at end of round if shuffle card drawn
 - [ ] OnChange functions?
 - [ ] jotl submodule does not have base modifier decks for players
-- [ ] Add icons for player symbols